ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 - Data Transfer Object classes
 - Composite classes

-In Python, a **mixin** is a class that provides methods to other classes but is not considered a base class itself.
+In Python, a **mixin** class provides methods to other classes but is not considered a base class.
 In short, a mixin is a class that extends the functionality of other classes without requiring initialization using an `__init__` function, calls to `super()` to initialize parent classes, and other aspects that a conventional class would require.

 Below are some other advantages of a mixin approach over conventional classes:
 - The main class inherits all mixin class methods directly from `n` mixin classes.
 - Parameters & data are defined on the main function, so there's no need to redefine attributes inside mixin classes.
 - `self` from the main class is automatically accessible inside mixin class methods.

-Singe/multiple inheritance is the traditional approach to OOP and works hierarchically (*vertically*), by defining a parent class and a child class, where the latter inherits methods and attributes from the first.
-We can think of inheritance in terms of a child class or subclass that is **derived** from another class, or as a parent class whose behavior is **extended** by a child class.
+Singe/multiple inheritances are the traditional approach to OOP and work hierarchically (*vertically*) by defining a parent class and a child class, where the latter inherits methods and attributes from the first.
+We can think of inheritance as a child class or subclass that is **derived** from another class or as a parent class whose behavior is **extended** by a child class.

-**Composition** works horizontally, by defining two classes that can interact with each other without the vertical structure (*child-parent association*) from the inheritance approach.
-We can think of composition in terms of a class that has a **relationship** with another class.
-A composition approach has a **composite** class which in turn can have a **component** class associated.
+**Composition** works horizontally by defining two classes that can interact with each other without the vertical structure (*child-parent association*) from the inheritance approach.
+We can think of composition as a class with a **relationship** with another class.
+A composition approach has a **composite** class, which can have a **component** class associated.

 **Data Transfer Objects** (*DOT*) are data structures typically used to pass data between application layers or between services.
 They don't possess methods of their own; instead, they simply transfer data.
 This approach is useful when, for example, we have three child classes where:
-- We don't want to create an inheritance structure between them.
+- We want to avoid creating an inheritance structure between them.
-- We would like to set attributes, but we don't have access to a parent class (*it can be part of a third-party framework we're using, and is simply not accessible without involving modifications to the class's source code, which is far from ideal*).
+- We would like to set attributes, but we don't have access to a parent class (*it can be part of a third-party framework we're using and is not accessible without involving modifications to the framework class's source code, which is far from ideal*).

 In this project, we'll use the following:
 - Mixin classes to extend the behavior of other classes.
-- Single/Multiple inheritance to interact with our GUI's package, `customtkinter`.
+- Single/Multiple inheritances to interact with our GUI's package, `customtkinter`.
 - Data Transfer Object classes to set common variables for three classes in our `_app.py` module.

 ---